 I often write about bucket list road trips, I’m about to feature a whole section about it.
-It’s always been the way I’ve loved to travel most.
-In this trip we covered Nova Scotia and New Brunswick on a rather epic 10-day trip.
+It’s always been the way I’ve loved to travel most, and this road trip Nova Scotia is no exception.

 It was my first visit to Nova Scotia, which has long been on my road trip list!
 This article focuses on the things we did along the Cape Breton and the Cabot Trail part of the route.
 Cape Breton is a Bucket List Road trip, and I love to feature those.